History of rail transportation in the United States: Impact on American economy and society

-Shipping freight and passengers, and the overall significance of the railroads
+Shipping freight and passengers

-First they provided a highly efficient network for shipping freight and passengers across a large national market.
+Railroads provided a highly efficient network for shipping freight and passengers across a large national market.
 The result was a transforming impact on most sectors of the economy including manufacturing, retail and wholesale, agriculture and finance.
-Supplemented with the Telegraph that added rapid communications, the United States now had an integrated national market practically the size of Europe, with no internal barriers or tariffs, all supported by a common language, and financial system and a common legal system.
+Supplemented with the telegraph that added rapid communications, the U.S. had an integrated national market practically the size of Europe, with no internal barriers or tariffs, all supported by a common language, financial system and legal system.
 The railroads at first supplemented, then largely replaced the previous transportation modes of turnpikes and canals, rivers and intracoastal ocean traffic.
 Highly efficient Northern railroads played a major role in winning the Civil War, while the overburdened Southern lines collapsed in the face of an insurmountable challenge.
-In the late 19th century pipelines were built for the oil trade, and in the 20th century trucking and aviation emerged.

 Railroads in the United States in 1870.
 The map shows the first transcontinental railroad, which was completed in 1869.

 Railroads in the United States in 1890.
 The low-cost of rail transportation, which was a small fraction of what it had been with wagon transport, resulted in a tremendous increase in all types of economic activity (such as farming, mining and ranching), particularly in the West.

-Railroads not only increased the speed of transportation, they also dramatically lowered its cost.
+Railroads increased the speed of transportation and also dramatically lowered its cost.
 The first transcontinental railroad resulted in passengers and freight being able to cross the country in a matter of days instead of months and at one tenth the cost of stagecoach or wagon transport.
 This was particularly significant in the West, which has few navigable rivers.
 As a result of the tremendous reduction in freight rates that rail transportation provided compared to the high cost of wagon transportation, now farming, ranching and mining could be done at a profit throughout the West.
+Prior to the Civil War, average rail freight rates were 3 cents per ton-mile (one ton of freight hauled one mile), compared to 15 cents by wagon.
+Rail freight rates fell even further to less than 1 cent per ton-mile by 1895.